 - CW6: Bukit Indah, Giant Nusa Bestari

 Passengers boarding from Singapore with a valid CW7 ticket can enjoy free transfers to most Causeway Link services at CIQ Second Link (with several exceptions).
 Check with ground staff for further details.

-Passengers starting their journey in Malaysia via Causeway Link’s connecting services can present a valid ticket to board any Causeway Link bus to Singapore destinations at Tuas CIQ.
+Passengers starting their journey in Malaysia via Causeway Link’s connecting services can present a valid ticket to board any Causeway Link bus to Singapore destinations at Tuas Checkpoint.

-Charges section fares.
+Charges section fares, effective 1 May 2022.
 ManjaLink Card payment is accepted on this bus service.
 Only Singapore currency is accepted when boarding the bus in Singapore, and Malaysian currency is accepted when boarding from Malaysia.

 |From Tuas Link MRT Station, Singapore||SGD4.50|

 As the ManjaLink card is loaded with values in Malaysian Ringgit (MYR), passengers boarding from Singapore and paying fares in Singapore Dollars (SGD) will be charged based on the prevailing exchange rate determined by ManjaLink.
-For example, the published ManjaLink fare for JB-bound CW4 is S$4.00, and as such when ManjaLink is used, 4.00×3.02= 12.08, thereby deducting RM12.10 from the card, as the Manjalink system rounds up the fare to the nearest 10 cents.
+For example, the published ManjaLink fare for JB-bound CW4 is S$4.50, and as such when ManjaLink is used, 4.50×3.02= 13.59, thereby deducting RM13.60 from the card, as the Manjalink system rounds up the fare to the nearest 10 cents.